GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

     Users would then enter the keyword to enter.
 !winner - Announces the winner.
     The winner acknowledges that they can and will accept the free key.
-!lock - Locks in the winner, finalizes the giveaway and disperses any currency.
+!lock - Locks in the winner, finalizes the giveaway, disperses any currency, and reports the raffle rolls to discord (if configured).
   ```

 **Giveaway Utility Commands**